 My son has literally stopped me to smell the flowers.

 I’m excited for the day he sees a rainbow for the first time. <– This happened a few years after I first wrote this in a Target parking lot.
 Talk about making the mundane more meaningful!
 And just yesterday, we saw a fire rainbow for the first time.
-I didn’t know what a fire-rainbow was, but my son did.
+I didn’t know what a fire-rainbow was, but my son did and pointed it out to me — causing me to pause and simply be.

 As adults, this our chance to see the world anew for a second time.